Close Menu

 When a company is liquidated, all its assets are sold and these funds are used to repay creditors as far as possible.
 After this, the company is removed from the official register held at Companies House and the company then ceases to exist legally.
 Any debts that remain at the end of an insolvent liquidation process are written off, unless these have been personally guaranteed by the directors.

-Although it’s against UK insolvency laws for directors to continue trading via a limited company once it becomes knowingly insolvent, once this company is liquidated, however, directors are more often than not able to start trading again with a new company.
+Once a company is liquidated, directors are more often than not able to start trading again with a new company.

 Legislation recognises that companies fail for a variety of reasons and it’s not usually the directors fault.
 Sometimes market forces result in business failure, or other factors outside directors’ control.
 Due to this, there is no blanket ban on the directors of an insolvent company being able to set up a new business following the failure of a previous one.